pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # Create <code>users_weekly</code> Collection

 We can see that a large number of documents (6.1M) have accrued only over a relatively short amount of time (3 weeks).
 It may be helpful to create a collection with aggregated, and perhaps filtered data to facilitate shorter run-time of queries for analytical purposes.
-It would be optimal to retain some level of date information, but we'll aggregate to the week level.
+It would be optimal to retain some level of date information, so we'll aggregate to the week level.
 I'll filter to only users with accounts as well, and to ensure consistency with the SQL operations at a country level, include a breakout by country.
 If we wanted to ensure consistent results at the city level as well, we would have to either break things out further, or ensure a consistent method of assigning only a single city per user.

 It will help, in terms of speed, to add an index to the <code>user.UserID</code> field.
 In MongoDB, it will be a sparse index, meaning it only applies to the minority of documents which contain that field.